bugejajoseph/transformable-grid/README.md

-Transformable Grid

-## Purpose

-The idea of this simple prototype is to demonstrate how data can be displayed flexibly using AngularJS and HTML5/CSS3.
-In this example photos downloaded from Instagram are presented to the user either in a compact list-view with textual description or as big photos in grid format.
-All the data is fetched dynamically by interacting with an Instagram API endpoint using AngularJS RESTful 'controller'.
+The idea of this simple prototype is to demonstrate how data can be displayed flexibly using AngularJS and HTML5/CSS3 technologies.
+In this example, photos downloaded from Instagram are presented to the user in a compact list view or in grid format with the use of a simple click.
+All the data is fetched dynamically by interfacing with an Instagram API endpoint over HTTPs protocol.

 ## Build